Gromov-Witten theory via roots and logarithms: Naive--orbifold comparisons

 We now manipulate this cartesian diagram, in order to highlight the existence and role of the \emph{universal} naive space.
 This will allow us to endow every (geometric) naive space with a virtual fundamental class, and to define naive Gromov--Witten invariants in all genera.

 Let $\Acal=[\Aaff^{\!
 1}/\Gm]$ and $\Dcal=[0/\Gm] \subseteq \Acal$ so that $(\Acal|\Dcal)$ is the universal smooth pair.
 We shall denote by $\Mfrak(\Acal)$ the moduli space of prestable curves endowed with a line bundle-section pair (or generalised Cartier divisor).
 We shall denote by $\mathfrak{Log}(\Acal|\Dcal)$ the moduli space of logarithmic prestable maps to $(\Acal|\Dcal)$, i.e. logarithmically smooth curves together with a line bundle-section pair such that the section is a logarithmic morphism, where the line bundle is endowed with the sum of the logarithmic structure pulled back from the curve \emph{and} the logarithmic structure induced by the zero section.
-This space is known to admit a minimal logarithmic structure.
-Tropicalising an object of this moduli problem produces a tropical curve equipped with a piecewise linear function.
+This space is known to admit a minimal logarithmic structure. \lu{Since

+tropicalising a logarithmic prestable map to $(\Acal|\Dcal)$ produces a tropical curve equipped with a piecewise linear function.}

 For each smooth divisor component $D_i$ there is a cartesian square \cite[Lemma~A(iv)]{AbramovichMarcusWise}